cityjson/RhinoCityJSON/README.md

 * Complex surfaces are not always correctly constructed.
 * 3D BAG does not include all the data the Normal bag has included.
 * Template handling is potentially unstable.
-* Materials can not be baked to rhino.
+* Many materials importing can be extremely slow (This sadly is an issue with Rhino).
 * Textures are not supported.
 * Rhino data can not be exported to the CityJSON format.
 * Examples are outdated.